abstractsite/pyblish.com/app/static/views/guide/publishing.md

 ### Where Did the Naming Convention Come From?
 -
-> From the plugin `validate_naming_convention`.
+> From the plug-in `validate_naming_convention`.

 By now, you can probably answer the remaining questions yourself.
-But there is one important aspect I'd like to point out regarding the naming convention plugin.
+But there is one important aspect I'd like to point out regarding the naming convention plug-in.

-The reason this naming convention was applied to "myCube_GEO" was because we specified that this cube was of family "demo.model".
+The reason this naming convention was applied to "gollum_GEO" was because we specified that this cube was of family "demo.model".

 We associated this family with our cube and in effect said "associate this particular naming convention to this cube".